 THE HISTORY OF SMILEY & MUSIC

-Smiley has been a music icon of over 4 decades.
+Smiley has been a music icon for over four decades.
 Ever present on the sleeves of the most seminal albums, at festivals, in nightclubs, and influencing the fashions created by multiple musical genres.
 For this reason Smiley and music will be intrinsically linked forever!

-Smiley begins its long standing association with music, featuring on the artwork of the Windsor Free Festival in 1972 and also appearing on the original record cover of iconic single Psycho Killer by legendary rock and roll band Talking Heads.
+In the 1970's Smiley begins its long standing association with music.
+Smiley features on the artwork of the Windsor Free Festival in 1972.
+In 1977 Smiley appears on the original record cover of iconic single Psycho Killer by legendary rock and roll band the Talking Heads.

-Smiley is adopted as an icon of the acid house movement by DJ’s and clubbers worldwide, as dance music explodes to the forefront of popular culture.
-Acid house was named after the bass sound produced by the Roland TB-303 electronic synthesizer-sequencer.
-Smiley appears on the original record cover of Bomb the Bass’s global chart topping single Beat Dis in 1988.
+Smiley is adopted as an icon of the acid house movement by DJ’s and clubbers worldwide.
+Acid House is named after the bass sound produced by the Roland TB-303 electronic synthesizer-sequencer as dance music explodes to the forefront of popular culture.
+In 1988 Smiley appears on the cover of Bomb the Bass’s global chart topping single Beat Dis.

 A new sound sweeps out of Seattle in the USA and explodes onto the world stage.
-Nirvana would become one of the most famous bands of all time and they chose to use a Smiley on the bands most famous bit of merchandise.
-As a result of this Smiley became a brand closely associated to the fashion and style of the grunge era.
+Nirvana, who would become one of the most famous bands of all time, choose to use a Smiley on their most famous merchandise.
+As a result of this Smiley becomes closely associated with the fashion and style of the grunge era.

 After 30 years at the forefront of music culture, Smiley is a hero brand at music festivals and a major influencer on festival fashions.
-Smiley also remains an icon of global club culture and a key component on the fashion of clubbers.
-Smiley also features on the album artwork of Blink 182’s iconic album Blink 182 and Gnarls Barkley Smiley Faces.
+Smiley remains an icon of global club culture and a key component of clubber fashion.
+Smiley features on the album artwork of Blink 182’s iconic self-titled album and in Gnarls Barkley's song Smiley Faces.

 The happiness revolution kicks into full swing as Pharrell Williams releases Happy, which sells 13.9 million units worldwide.
-Katy Perry wears bespoke Smiley outfit on her ‘Prismatic’ world tour and some of the world’s biggest DJ’s and musicians are pictured out in Smiley including; Miley Cyrus, Rita Ora, Skrillex and Nicki Minaj – which highlights the emotional connection musicians have to Smiley.
+Katy Perry wears bespoke Smiley outfit on her ‘Prismatic’ world tour and some of the world’s biggest DJ’s and musicians are pictured out in Smiley including; Miley Cyrus, Rita Ora, Skrillex and Nicki Minaj highlighting the emotional connection musicians have to Smiley.